Spider

 E

-1. Trim the thread and varnish the head.
+1. Varnish the thread head.